auth0/docs/articles/multifactor-authentication/index.md

 > MFA does not work with the [Resource Owner](https://auth0.com/docs/protocols#oauth-resource-owner-password-credentials-grant) endpoint.

->If you are using MFA for database connections that use [Popup Mode](https://github.com/auth0/auth0.js#popup-mode), set 'sso' to 'true' when defining the options in [auth0.js](https://github.com/auth0/auth0.js#sso) or Lock.
+>If you are using MFA for database connections that use [Popup Mode](https://github.com/auth0/auth0.js#popup-mode), set `sso` to `true` when defining the options in [auth0.js](https://github.com/auth0/auth0.js#sso) or Lock.
 If you fail to do this, users will be able to log in without MFA.

 > If you are using MFA after authentication against one or more social providers, you may need to use your own application ID and secret for the connection to the provider's site instead of the default Auth0 development credentials.
 For instructions on how to get the credentials for each social provider, please see the [documentation](https://github.com/auth0/docs/tree/master/articles/connections/social) provided by Auth0.